MikkelEndresen/Synogize_internship/classification/README.md

 **Data Preparation**
 - Easy to import from database into snowflake df's and then turn those into Pandas df's
-- Time to run the data imports, convert to pandas df, and do the train test split was aorun 1.5s.
+- Time to run the data imports, convert to pandas df, and do the train test split was around 1.5s.

 **Performance Metric**
 - On the assumption that the FP cost was low I chose to use recall as my main performance metric.
 However, as you can read about in the KPI section I also ran the models for F1, accuracy, and precision.